4th conviction in Los Angeles murder of Chinese student

-LOS ANGELES (AP) — A 21-year-old man has been found guilty of first-degree murder in the beating death of a University of Southern California graduate student from China.
+LOS ANGELES (AP) — A 21-year-old man was found guilty Wednesday of first-degree murder in the beating death of a University of Southern California graduate student from China.

 Albert Ochoa is the fourth person convicted in the 2014 attack on 24-year-old engineering student Xinran Ji.

-Prosecutors say Ochoa and three others confronted Ji as he was walking home from a study group near the USC campus on June 24, 2014.
+Ochoa and three others attacked Ji while trying to rob him as he was walking home from a study group near the USC campus on June 24, 2014, prosecutors said.

 Ji was beaten with a wrench and a baseball bat.
 After the attack, Ji staggered to his off-campus apartment and was later found dead.

 Most Read Nation & World Stories